joemoceri/hl7tools-dotnet/README.md

     IgnoreQuotesValidation = false
 };
 ```
-- IgnoreWhitespaceOutsideQuotes: By default the CSharpExpressionConfiguration removes whitespace outside of quotes inside of the expression, so this is set to false.
+- IgnoreWhitespaceOutsideQuotes: By default the CSharpExpressionConfiguration removes whitespace outside of quotes inside of the expression, so this is set to **false**.

-- IgnoreParentheses: By default the CSharpExpressionConfiguration breaks expressions down from the outer most parentheses set to the inner most, so this is set to false.
+- IgnoreParentheses: By default the CSharpExpressionConfiguration breaks expressions down from the outer most parentheses set to the inner most, so this is set to **false**.

-- IgnoreQuotesValidation: By default the CSharpExpressionConfiguration validates if there are a balanced (1:1 ratio) set of quotes inside of the expression, so this is set to false.
+- IgnoreQuotesValidation: By default the CSharpExpressionConfiguration validates if there are a balanced (1:1 ratio) set of quotes inside of the expression, so this is set to **false**.

 The default operators are the following:
 ```csharp